nsomar/Suas-iOS/README.md

 - Cross platform; Suas-iOS works on iOS, macOS, tvOS and watchOS.
 [Suas-Android](https://github.com/zendesk/Suas-Android) works on all API levels and provides a Kotlin-friendly interface.
 - Focuses on [developer experience](#developer-experience-and-tooling) with plugins/tools like [LoggerMiddleware](https://suas.readme.io/docs/logging-in-suas) and [Suas Monitor](https://suas.readme.io/docs/monitor-middleware-monitor-js).
 - Small code base with low operational footprint.
-Really check the source code 🙂.
+Check the source code 🙂.
 - Static typing and type information are conserved in the Store, Reducers, and Listeners.
 - Fast out of the box, and can be customized by developers to be even faster [with filtering listeners](https://suas.readme.io/docs/filtering-listeners).